-- Make the crust: Heat oven to 325 degrees.
-Put hazelnuts on a baking sheet and roast for 10 to 15 minutes, until skins darken and crack.
+- Heat oven to 325 degrees.
+Put hazelnuts on a baking sheet and roast for 10 to 15 minutes until skins darken and crack.
 Put roasted nuts in a clean towel and rub off skins.
 Discard skins and let nuts cool.

 - Cream sugar and butter in a mixing bowl with a wooden spoon for a minute or two until pale and thick.
 Add nut mixture and combine until dough comes together.
 If it seems crumbly, add 1 to 2 tablespoons softened butter or a little cold water.